-The Department of Counselor Education offers students advanced programs of study in school counseling, clinical mental health counseling (generalist practice or substance abuse and addiction specialization) and marriage, couples and family counseling and therapy.
+The Department of Counselor Education offers students advanced programs of study in school counseling and clinical mental health counseling (generalist practice or substance abuse and addiction specialization).
 As a unit within the School of Education of The College of New Jersey the department embraces the mission of Creating Agents of Change, the overarching goal of the Conceptual Framework of the Professional Education Unit at the College.

 Since becoming the first program in the state of New Jersey to be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the department has striven to maintain national accreditation status for the Master of Arts (MA) programs in counseling.
 These highly regarded programs stress theory and practice, assessment and treatment, ethical, legal and professional issues, and a strong commitment to cultural diversity, tolerance, and human rights.

-In addition, the department offers a 21 semester hour graduate certificate program to prepare students to be eligible for the Student Assistance Coordinator Certificate in the public schools in New Jersey, and a 24 semester hour Post Master’s Educational Specialist (Ed.S.)
-Degree Program in Marriage and Family Therapy.
+In addition, the department offers a 21 semester hour graduate certificate program to prepare students to be eligible for the Student Assistance Coordinator Certificate in the public schools in New Jersey.

 Candidates for both options within the MA degree must present a bachelor’s degree from an accredited college or university; meet college matriculation requirements; and attend an interview with the department faculty.
 College matriculation requirements include: a 2.75 cumulative average or a 3.0 in the major at the undergraduate level; completion of the graduate application; two (2) letters of recommendation and the Graduate Record Examination (GRE).